TylerBerzzz/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+## Part A. New Plan: Smart-Watch style
+During the group exercise, my classmates compared the device to wearable smart watches.
+They spoke of other methods to allow users to interact with the device:
+>Touch: Users can navigate through different notifications using the sense of touch.
+This can allow more streamlined interaction.
+>Vibration: If LED strobing or other patterns do not work, a haptic motor can alert the user of a notification.
+>Shock: A playful suggestions where the wearable has electrodes and shocks the user for notification - Similar to Pavlok.
+>Text: In order to obtain more data from the message, include text and pictures in the notification.

+## Part B. Slightly Modified New Prototype